-Charter, Buy or Lease a King Air B200
+Charter or Hire a King Air B200

 The Beech King Air B200, a higher performance model of the Beech King Air 200, features high performance engines and increased cabin pressurization.
 One of the fastest aircraft with a lengthy range, the King Air B200 quickly became one of the top jets in its class and now flies in over 100 countries worldwide.